R v Collins

-Collins was a 19-year-old workman with access to a ladder to a very small family he knew of after a late-night drinking.
-He was convicted of burglary: with intent to commit rape of an 18-year-old woman and sentenced to a term of imprisonment.
-This was overturned at this appeal.
+Collins was a 19-year-old workman with access to a ladder that he used after a late-night drinking session to climb into an 18-year-old woman's bedroom in order to have sex.
+In the Crown Court he was convicted of burglary with intent to commit rape.
+This was overturned on appeal.

 Facts

 The victim had seen her boyfriend a few hours before the relevant intercourse in question, who was blond and of a similar build to the defendant.
 She was somewhat inebriated when they parted and she went to bed; she slept naked that July night in her room, the location of which the defendant knew having done some work in the house.
 At 02:00 the defendant climbed the ladder and, alleging much dutch courage, caught sight of the sleeping woman, stripped to his socks, and rested kneeling on the sill - he "was just pulling [him]self in" to ask for sex when the victim awoke, and immediately believed she was greeting her boyfriend.
 The two had sex in bed.
 In conversation afterwards the victim realised her mistake (making a mistake of identity) and struck and bit her unintended partner; no charges were placed for this reaction.
 He left the house.
 His account that he would not have entered were it not for the invitation was rejected by the jury.
 He had stated in evidence that it was his firm intention to "have his way with a girl" that night.